Taper Design Fundamentals February 16, 2015 – Posted in: Basics

 - Long heads offer more long-range control, but can require more false casting to clear the head from the rod

-This section helps make distance casting easier.
+This section of line helps make distance casting easier.

 - Running lines are lightweight, which permits the energy stored in the line’s head to pull the running line through the guides during casting